Co-op Housing

 Cooperatives and community strength

-Cooperatives foster social and civic engagement, helping neighbors form beneficial enterprises like block clubs and childcare cooperatives.
+Cooperatives foster social and civic engagement, helping neighbors and their communities.
 Studies show that cooperatives contribute to higher civic participation and lower crime rates in neighborhoods.

 Resource Hub